written by Valarie Budayr

 Did you notice that the walking gent in the video is taking only a couple of steps in each frame?
 And that these two little steps in each frame took him to 11 countries, countless modes of transportation, and a myriad of experiences…and all in 44 days?

 So how exactly did this inspire me as a writer?
-Do I want to hit the road and write about each destination?
+I want to hit the road and write about each destination!

-…but that is something altogether different than creating a writer\’s life.
+…something altogether different than creating a writer’s life.

 You need to begin writing.

 We are all waiting for the day when everything will be “perfect.”
-The day that is pleasantly mild enough for us to be outside, is also the day that is just cloudy enough to make us want to stay indoors.
+The day that is pleasantly mild enough for us to be outside, but is also cloudy enough to make us want to stay indoors.

-1. Remove all distractions– It\’s time to disconnect everything i.e. phones, email notifications, and Skype or texts.
-Also when it\’s your designated writing time, this is not the moment to order a pizza!
-Don\’t answer the door.
-Don\’t answer the phone.
+1. Remove all distractions– It’s time to disconnect everything i.e. phones, email notifications, and Skype or texts.
+Also, when it’s your designated writing time, this is not the moment to order a pizza!
 This is your time.
 Your business, life, and the world can go away for 15 whole minutes.
 I promise you, all will be well.

 2..
 Schedule It!- Take out your calendar or cell phone.
-Schedule your 15-minute writing practice, every single day on that calendar for the next month.
-For me, I\’ve found it helpful to do the same time every day.
-This point doesn\’t matter.
-The point that does matter is that every single day you are going to write something. iPhone apps like Evernote or even Cozi work well for this process.
+Schedule your 15-minute writing practice, every single day on that calendar for the next month. matters is that every do the same time every day.
+This point doesn’t matter.
+The point that does matter is that every single day you are going to write something.
+Apps like Evernote or even Cozi work well for this process.

 3. Sit Down!- At the appointed time, sit down in a chair at a table, or desk or curled up on the sofa, but please have a seat.